duckduckgo/zeroclickinfo-spice/spice2.md

 This plugin has a very simple call to `Spice.render()`, but it slightly differs from other plugin because it not only defines `template_normal`, the default template to be used, but it also defines `template_small` which is the template to be used when this plugin is shown in a stacked state i.e., it is shown below another zero click result, but the content is minimal, preferably a single line of text.

-Before looking at the implementation of the Handlebars helper functions lets first take a look at the Movie spice's Handlebars template to see how the helper functions are used:
+Before looking at the implementation of the Handlebars helper functions lets first take a look at the Movie Spice's Handlebars template to see how the helper functions are used:

 ######movie.handlebars
 ```html